camilochs/Chasar/README.md

 ```

-See example of data receive(json):
+See the structure example of data received(json):
 /example/data recieve/data.json